 Chris Steinbrunner’s Radio Plays

 Born to Boogie

-Rice, Susan, Dubious and Questionable Memories: A History of the Adventuresses of Sherlock Holmes
+A History of the Adventuresses of Sherlock Holmes (The Baker Street Journal 2004 Christmas Annual)

-Evelyn Herzog and Susan Rice discuss events leading up to this 1991 event.
+Evelyn Herzog and Susan Rice discuss events leading up to their 1991 investitures.
 The link goes directly to the 57-minute mark in the I Hear of Sherlock Everywhere Episode 89 podcast.

 For an index to all OHP interviews, see our Oral History Project Summary list.